-- In the A Treeview double click on the geometry attribute Thickness=5 - Change the thickness to 10 and change the attribute name to Thickness=10 - Click the OK button to create a new geometric mesh attribute in the A Treeview. - Select both Surfaces of the bolt and drag and drop the geometry attribute

-Thickness=10 from the Treeview onto the selected features.
+- In the 💑 Treeview double click on the geometry attribute Thickness=5 - Change the thickness to 10 and change the attribute name to Thickness=10 - Click the OK button to create a new geometric mesh attribute in the 🖧 Treeview. - Select both Surfaces of the bolt and drag and drop the geometry attribute Thickness=10 from the selected features.
+Click OK.